- Gra-Rock

 Forces Put on Concrete

-A big part of understanding concrete strength is understanding the different types of forces or stresses placed on a slab of concrete.
+To understand concrete strength, you must understand the different types of forces or stresses placed on a concrete slab.

 First, there is compressive stress.
-Compressive stress is a force that is placed upon an object that shortens or compresses the object.
+Compressive stress describes the force placed on an object that shortens or compresses it.
 For example, if an elephant steps on your toe, you experience compressive stress!

 Second, there is shear stress.
 Shear stress occurs when forces are applied perpendicularly to one another.
 If you lock your fingers together and pull against yourself, you are experiencing shear stress.

-Concrete handles compressive stress and shear stress well, but it performs poorly when it comes to tensile strength.
+Concrete handles compressive stress and shear stress well, but it performs poorly regarding tensile strength.
 In fact, the tensile strength of concrete is only about 10-15% of its compressive strength.

-When considering the strength of concrete, you must consider all the forces that will be exerted upon it.
+When considering the strength of concrete, you must consider all the forces that it will endure.

 To prevent concrete failure, it's important to test the concrete strength.